-In IT 280: After each exam, with possible rare exceptions, I allow you to see every score and every comment and every answer submitted for every question.
+In IT 280: After each exam, I usually allow you to see every score and every comment and every answer submitted for every question.
 Review your answers and those of other students.
 See how your answers could be improved.
-If you feel lost, study the assigned readings again.
+If you feel lost, study the assigned readings again and ask questions.